|About OFHS||Visit OFHS||OFHS Services||Web Resources|

 Members and visitors are welcome at all MEETINGS which are usually held at Exeter Hall, Kidlington, Oxford, on the fourth Monday in the month (excluding August and December).
 Doors open at 7:15 pm allowing time for browsing and at 8:00 pm there is a speaker who will talk on a subject related to family history.
 The early opening enables everyone to obtain refreshments, discuss problems, share information, buy from the extensive book stall and ask advice from the computer help desk.
 Members may also borrow from the library compiled from other Family History Societies’ journals.

-The Society’s Annual General Meeting is normally held in June and the Society’s Open Day is held in the Autumn.
+The Society’s Annual General Meeting is normally held in June and the Society’s Family History Fair is held in the Autumn.

 NEW MEMBERS: The membership year runs from 1 January except when joining after 1 October when membership includes the following year i.e. up to 15 months.
 On joining the Society, members receive a ‘New Members’ Pack’, which includes the current Journal, and are asked to supply information about themselves and their research interests, so that members can help each other.
-There is a supplement of Members’ ‘Names of Interest’ in each issue of the Journal.
-Members’ pedigrees are kept on file by the Society at the Holford Centre and a ‘link’ service is offered, where limited, but specific, research is done by members for other members.
-All this means that joining the Society is advantageous at any time.
+There is a listing of Members’ ‘Names of Interest’ in each issue of the Journal.
+Members’ pedigrees are kept on file by the Society.